MythOfSisyphus/Data-Structures-and-Algorithms/Few Challenging Problems.md

-Certainly!
-Here are a few challenging problems along with the algorithms that might be useful to know when attempting them:
+# Here are a few challenging problems along with the algorithms that might be useful to know when attempting them:

-### Challenging Problems:
+## Challenging Problems:
+---

 1. **Problem: Longest Increasing Subsequence (LIS)**
    - Algorithm: Dynamic Programming (DP)